jdejoya17/ansible-power-aix/roles/nim_alt_disk_migration/README.md

     # validation of the resources only once.
 Then you can migrate the nodes without doing verifications.

     - name: Validate the nim lpp and spot resources and exit the playbook.
-      hosts: aix
+      hosts: nim
       gather_facts: no
       tasks:
-         - include_role:
+         - import_role:
               name: nim_alt_disk_migration
            vars:
               lpp_source: lpp_2134A_730
               spot: spot_2134A_730
               control_phases:
                  validate_nim_resources: true
-                 perform_nim_migration: false
+                 perform_migration: false

 ## Example Playbook

     # Useful when migrating multiple nodes concurrently.
 The role will prevent the validation of
-    # of the resoureces and just perform the migration.
-The role still will perform specific validations
+    # of the resources and just perform the migration.
+The role will perform specific validations
     # for the nim client such as connectity, OS level and valid hardware platform for the OS.

     - name: Perform an alternate disk without the lpp or spot resources validation.
-    - hosts: aix
+    - hosts: nim
       gather_facts: no
       tasks:
-         - include_role:
+         - import_role:
               name: nim_alt_disk_migration
            vars:
               nim_client: p9zpa-ansible-test1